The12thAvenger/DS3RagdollConverter/README.md

 # DS3RagdollConverter
 Tool for converting Havok 2010 ragdoll XML files to Havok 2014 format for use with Dark Souls 3.
+Can be used to create your own ragdolls, also supports porting Dark Souls 1 ragdolls to Dark Souls 3.

 ## Instructions
 * Create a ragdoll file using the 2010 32-bit havok content tools plugin for 3ds Max.
 See the included manual for instructions on how to do that (you will find it under Havok Content Tools -> Help -> Content Tools Help).